fedimint/fedimint.org/docs/GettingStarted/01-Why-Fedimint.md

 ---

-The goal would be a world of hundreds of thousands to millions of community banks running Fedimint and inter-operating over the lightning network.
+The goal would be a world of hundreds of thousands to millions of community banks running fedimint and inter-operating over the lightning network.